 - Go to Configuration → Settings → Advanced Settings.

-When I get an email or page from my system the IP is not reachable from outside my organization how do I fix this?
+If you get an email or page from your system that the IP is not reachable from outside my organization, do the following:

 To configure your PMM Server’s Public Address, select Configuration → Settings → Advanced Settings, and supply an address to use in your alert notifications.